Flowering TRees-Dogwood

 No one is sure where it came from.
 There is a similar Celtic word that means a sharp spear.
 Dogwood is a dense hardwood.
 The botanical name Cornus means horn, like an animal horn.

-Wherever it is native in the world it lives naturally on the edge of a hardwood forest.
+Wherever it is native in the world, it lives naturally on the edge of a hardwood forest.
 Keep this in mind and try to duplicate those conditions if you can.
-Sun in the morning and a little afternoon shade, and they will be happy at your house.
+Sun in the morning and a little afternoon shade will make them happy at your house.

 Companion Plantings